Targeted scoliosis treatment backed with Technology.

 - Muscular spasms

-According to most researchers, a structural scoliotic spine is a form of congenital disorders (present at birth).
+According to most researchers, a structural scoliotic spine is a form of the congenital disorder (present at birth).
 Structural scoliotic curves involve spinal rotation toward the concavity.
 Structural scoliosis is classified in the following manner:

 Unlike other spinal related disorders, a scoliotic curve is a three-dimensional disorder.
 But yet, most centers, neglect, ignore or do not take the three-dimensional aspect into consideration.
 An understanding of the three-dimensional aspect of scoliosis will enable you to understand why your curves are getting worse and, most importantly, what needs attention for faster corrections.